-One of the most crucial steps towards efficient data protection is knowing exactly what data is being stored and where.
-By accurately identifying their data flow and its vulnerable points, companies can take informed decisions concerning the measures they need to take to protect it.
+One of the most crucial steps towards efficient data protection is knowing exactly which data is being stored and where.
+By accurately identifying their data lifecycle and the security risks associated with it, companies can make informed decisions concerning the measures they need to protect it.

-Large organizations use data discovery tools to scan company networks for sensitive data and, when finding it on computers not authorized to access it, they frequently have the option of deleting or encrypting it.
+Large organizations use Data Loss Prevention tools such as Endpoint Protector to scan company networks for sensitive data.
+When finding it in unauthorized locations, they have the option of deleting or encrypting it.
 In the age of data protection regulations, transparency is key both for compliance and for building effective data protection policies.

-From encrypted hard drives, USBs and phones to data encrypted prior to its transfer to the cloud or onto portable devices, encryption has become a must for all companies looking to secure their sensitive information.
+From encrypted hard drives, USBs, and smartphones to data encrypted prior to its transfer to the cloud or onto portable devices, encryption has become essential to protect sensitive company data and secure customer data.

-Encryption tackles two common data protection vulnerabilities in today’s global economy: a work force always on the move and the rise of remote work.
+Encryption tackles two common data protection vulnerabilities in today’s global economy: a workforce constantly on the move and the rise of remote work.
 With devices frequently leaving the safety of company networks, encryption ensures that, in case of theft or loss, the sensitive data they contain is inaccessible to outsiders.

 4. Educating employees at all levels

-The human factor is often the biggest vulnerability in the chain of data protection.
-Whether through ignorance or negligence, employees account for 54% of data breaches according to a survey conducted by the Ponemon Institute.
-Large corporations ensure employees are kept informed of compliance regulations and internal cybersecurity policies, providing them with both training and clear guidelines for those coming into contact with the most sensitive types of data.
+The human factor is often the biggest vulnerability in the data protection chain.
+Large corporations ensure employees are informed of compliance regulations and best security practices, providing them with both training and clear guidelines for those coming into contact with the most sensitive data types.

-C-level executives are frequently targeted by malicious outsiders due to their high level access to data.
-Big companies take special care that higher management do not circumvent the rules as it is essential that the same level of data security is maintained across the board, not only horizontally, but vertically as well.
+C-level executives are frequently targeted by malicious outsiders due to their high-level access to data.
+Big companies take special care that higher management does not circumvent the rules as it is essential that the same level of data security is maintained across the board, not only horizontally but also vertically.

-Software such as Data Loss Prevention solutions can act as an effective method of enforcement, by setting clear policies that protect and restrict access to sensitive data.
-Levels of access to data can be controlled based on groups and specific users or endpoints.
+DLP solutions can act as an effective method of enforcement by setting clear policies that protect and restrict access to sensitive data.
+Levels of access to data can be controlled based on groups, departments, specific users or endpoints.

 5. Creating BYOD policies

 Big organizations restrict the sort of data that can be transferred outside company devices.
-At the same time, policies marking the level of trust of a device can be applied.
-In this way, employees are given the option of aligning the security of their personal devices to policies used within the company and, if they choose not to apply them, it guarantees that no sensitive data is allowed to be transferred on them.
+At the same time, device control policies can be applied, which ensure that only devices that meet a certain level of security are trusted.
+In this way, employees are given the option of aligning the security of their personal devices to the level required within the company.
+If they choose not to apply them, it guarantees that no sensitive data is allowed to be transferred to them.

-As we move forward into the age of data protection by design and by default, smaller and mid-sized companies must follow in the footsteps of larger companies and adopt policies that protect sensitive information from both inside and outside threats or risk losing not only their customers’ trust, but their entire businesses.
+As we move forward into the age of data protection by design and by default, mid-sized and small businesses must follow in the footsteps of larger companies and adopt security plans to protect data from insider and outsider threats.